pedropro/TACO/README.md

 TACO is a growing image dataset of waste in the wild.
 It contains images of litter taken under diverse environments: woods, roads and beaches.
-These images are manually labeled and segmented according to an hierarchical taxonomy to train and evaluate object detection algorithms.
+These images are manually labeled and segmented according to a hierarchical taxonomy to train and evaluate object detection algorithms.
 Currently, images are hosted on Flickr and we are developing a server to collect more images and annotations.